hjekabs/spotify-quiz/README.md

 # spotify-quiz

-> Spotify quiz similar to kahoot
+> Multiplayer Spotify quiz similar to kahoot using WebSockets.

+Using Spotify API get player most popular songs.
+From these songs a game is created and you can guess for which one of your friends the song is in their "Top Tracks"

 ## Build Setup